-The very best advice is to just be prepared before heading out.
-However, if you find yourself stuck in the snow or bad weather, here are a few tips to help you out:
+It is advised to be prepared before heading out, but if you find yourself stuck in the snow or bad weather, here are a few tips to help you out:

 - Stay With Your Vehicle: Your vehicle can give you shelter and makes it easier for people to find you.
 You don’t want to go walking in a storm as you may lose your way or sight of the car.

-- Don’t Over Do It: If you are digging out your vehicle, takes breaks so you don’t get too tired.
+- Don’t Over Do It: Take breaks while digging out your vehicle so you don’t get too tired.

-- Make Sure You Can Be Seen: Try to find something bright in your car that you can tie to the antenna or roll up in your window to ensure you can be seen.
+- Try to find something bright in your car that you can tie to the antenna or roll up in your window to ensure you can be seen.
 Keep the dome light on if you can.

-- Make Sure the Exhaust Pipe is Clear: Make sure the exhaust pipe is not full of snow, ice or mud.
-If it is blocked it could cause deadly carbon monoxide gas to leak into the car while the engine is on.
+- Make Sure the Exhaust Pipe is Clear: Make sure the exhaust pipe is not full of snow, ice, or mud.
+If something blocks the exhaust pipe, the engine may release deadly carbon monoxide gas into the car while it’s running.

 - Keep Warm: Find whatever you can in your vehicle to insulate your body from the cold.
 It’s always a good idea to have blankets and heavy clothing in your car just in case.